brian-a-esch/aid/README.md

 ```

 ### Issues
-- Need tests
-- refresh_slot git update command is not ideal
-- No submodule support
 - Need to have error model in place for when repo update or build fails.
 A
   retry loop for poll makes sense.
 Build failing once seems like it should be
   an error.
 Initial clone failing seems like a problem.
-Regardless, repos in an
+For now, a repo in an
   error'ed state need to stop having work done, but count against our project
   quota
 - Add handshake with protocol version & reject clients with wrong version